United Federation Of Teachers Not Happy With New York City's Decision To Have In-Person Learning In Schools On Monday

 The union sent a letter to staff, saying starting Monday double the amount of students — around 20% — will be COVID tested, and that more home tests are available for staff or students experiencing symptoms, and for anyone in a class where there was a positive case.

-But teacher Lydia Howrilka, of a UFT caucus called UFT Solidarity, said it’s not enough and has filed a lawsuit asking a judge for an emergency order to stop schools from opening.
+But teacher Lydia Howrilka, of a UFT caucus called UFT Solidarity, said it’s not enough and has filed a lawsuit asking a judge for an emergency order to stop schools from holding in-person learning.
+The just has yet to rule on the request.READ MORE: New York City To Implement 'Stay Safe And Stay Open' Initiative, Doubling Testing For COVID-19 In Schools

+“Two thousand parents and educators have signed on in support and support the lawsuit.
+I know so many teachers who got sick over the Christmas break or have been sick since the Christmas break.
+So many kids have gotten sick.
+So like, I really have no idea what the heck we’re gonna be walking into tomorrow,” Howrilka said.
 “If the mayor wanted do it right, he should have made the testing to be opt out.
-That means you, you are automatically getting tested unless your parent goes out of their way and opts you out,” Howrilka said.
+That means you, you are automatically getting tested unless your parent goes out of their way and opts you out.”

 CORONAVIRUS PANDEMIC

-Note: Editor’s note: This story first appeared on Jan.
-2.